 Cloudflare offers network service solutions including a reverse proxy, pass-through security service, and a content distribution network (CDN).
 Because Cloudflare is a reverse proxy, our IP addresses appear in WHOIS and DNS records for websites using our services.
-We do not have access to our customer's content.
-Cloudflare is not a hosting provider.
+Cloudflare is not a website hosting provider, and we cannot remove material from the Internet that is hosted by others.

 What can you do?

-Cloudflare will forward all abuse reports that appear to be legitimate to the responsible hosting provider and to the website owner.
-In response to a legitimate abuse report Cloudflare will provide the complainant with the contact information for the responsible hosting provider so they can be contacted directly.
+You can report abuse using the reporting form below.
+Cloudflare will forward abuse reports that appear to be substantially complete to the responsible website hosting provider and to the website owner.
+In response to a substantially complete abuse report, Cloudflare will provide the complainant with the contact information for the responsible website hosting provider so they can be contacted directly.

 What are we unable to do?

-Since Cloudflare is not a hosting provider we do not have the capability to remove content from a website.
+Cloudflare does not have the capability to remove content from a website hosted by others.

 How do I report?

 If you do choose to file a report with Cloudflare, you’ll want to select the the appropriate category for your report on the reporting form.
 Please provide a high level of detail in the description of the content, the exact steps needed to access the content, and the location of the content on the page.
-For reports of a sensitive nature, including nonconsensual pornography, please use the "violent threats and harassment" option.
+For reports of a sensitive nature, including nonconsensual pornography or reports of human trafficking, please use the "violent threats and harassment" option.
 We only review reports of URLs resolving to Cloudflare IPs.

 Physical mail can be sent to: